Ingegneria-del-software-polimi-2024/ing-sw-2024-zuliani-tarabotto-tummolo-voss/README.md

 ### LOGIN
 <img src="https://github.com/Ingegneria-del-software-polimi-2024/ing-sw-2024-zuliani-tarabotto-tummolo-voss/blob/main/screenshots/Welcome.png?raw=true" width="260" align="center" />

-> The user can chiise a username, if it already exists and it's playing the user will be notified by a message.
+> The user can choose a username, if it already exists and it's playing the user will be notified by a message.

 ### LOBBY
 <img src="https://github.com/Ingegneria-del-software-polimi-2024/ing-sw-2024-zuliani-tarabotto-tummolo-voss/blob/main/screenshots/lobby.png?raw=true" width="260" align="center" />

-> In the lobby players can choose weather to join or create a team
+> In the lobby players can choose weather to join or create a team.

 ### ROOM CREATION
 <img src="https://github.com/Ingegneria-del-software-polimi-2024/ing-sw-2024-zuliani-tarabotto-tummolo-voss/blob/main/screenshots/game_creation.png?raw=true" width="260" align="center" />

 > the user can from this section choose the name of the team and how many people should be there.